Mallika Bajaj: Web Wonder Woman Rooting for Tech-Tonic Shift

 If you want to succeed you should strike out on new paths, rather than travel the worn paths of accepted success.

 As with all start-ups and companies, setting them up is easy but keeping them afloat is the bigger question and hurdle, and along the way, an entrepreneur faces varieties of challenges and hurdles, which not only test their resilience but also the overall capability and mettle of an entrepreneur and the mammoth task that Mallika Bajaj has been navigating through has been the need to juggle the manifold growth within new media and the dearth of knowledge, and its comprehension.

-Mallika Bajaj’s success story is one that needs no introduction and highlight but it’s the Little Yellow Beetle with its innovation with purpose and being able to create kinder content, consistently.
+Mallika Bajaj’s success story needs no introduction and highlight but it’s the Little Yellow Beetle with its innovation with purpose and being able to create kinder content, consistently.
 They strive for sustainability, but not at the behest of misleading their clients.
-From making an appropriate and timely judgement on their behalf to choosing the right platforms, communication strategies and finding them their audience, they take pride in having been able to sustain their clients by being relevant.
+From making an appropriate and timely judgment on their behalf to choosing the right platforms, communication strategies, and finding their audience, they take pride in having been able to sustain their clients by being relevant.